chubukeita/NMA_MetaInsight_long_format_csv_autocreate_file/README.md

 ## initialization
 Please unzip the Zip file and activate the macro-enabled book before use.
 And please enable "Selenium".

+## User Form Layout
+The layout of labels, text boxes, combo boxes, and command buttons in the user form, as well as control names, can be checked in the slide file titled "UserFormLayout.pptx."

 ## precautions
 The input tool basically manipulates the "InputSheet" to input data.
 Yellow cells are basically cells that do not contain Excel formulas, so you can change the input values depending on the situation.
 Cells that are not colored are basically cells that contain Excel formulas, so do not edit the cells.
 Also, avoid inserting rows and columns for all sheets as this may corrupt the data.